csblab23/SCART/README.md

 > from SCART.geo_fetcher import VALID_CANCER_TYPES
 > print(VALID_CANCER_TYPES)
 > ```

+> **Excluding specific samples (`exclude_gsm_ids`)**
+> No samples are automatically excluded based on cell type — all classified
+> samples appear in the summary.
+After reviewing the summary, pass any IDs
+> you want to drop via `exclude_gsm_ids`.
+They will be skipped when building
+> the h5ad and listed as "Manually excluded" in the output so the decision is
+> fully traceable.
+This is the recommended approach for CAR-T therapy
+> datasets where engineered cell products (CAR+ samples) should not be
+> included alongside patient-derived disease samples.

 > **Manual annotation note**
 > When `manual_annotation_col` is provided, Module 1 stores `adata.uns['skip_popv'] = True`